-St Albans City and District Council are undertaking public engagement independent of this GAP during 2023 to inform the management of their cemeteries.
-This follows recommendations for improvement from the ICCM review of our Cemeteries in 2022 and will be concluded in September 2023.
-This will be the basis for future improvements, using the feedback and continuing to work with our residents to ensure we engage with the community in all aspects of the service.
+St Albans City and District Council are undertook public engagement independent of this GAP during 2023 to inform the management of their cemeteries.
+This follows recommendations for improvement from the ICCM review of St Albans Cemeteries in 2022 and was concluded in September 2023.
+This will be the basis for future improvements, using the feedback and continuing to work with residents to ensure SADC engage with the community in all aspects of the service.
 Several actions proposed here will be further guided by the results of this engagement.